Point of Sale Software

 Why Planograms Matter for Retail Shops

-Planograms are visual representations of your shop's layout, showing where products are placed and arranged.
-For most of us in retail, nothing beats a planogram to show visually what's happening in the shop.
+Planograms are visual representations of your shop's layout, showing where products are placed and how they are arranged.
+For most of us in retail, nothing beats a planogram for visually showing what's happening in the shop.

 A Cautionary Tale

 Let me share a quick story.
-I had a client who had an ugly shop fit-out.
-When I talked to her about it, she told me that her partner was a carpenter who said, "I'll do it however you want."
-So she told him what she wanted, and he built it.
-Then she looked at the finished product and said, "This is what I asked for but not what I wanted."
+A client of mine wanted a shop fit-out.
+She told me that as her partner was a carpenter, he made what she wanted.
+He built it all right.
+Then she looked at the finished fit-out and said, “This is what I asked for, but not what I wanted.”
 A planogram could have saved her a lot of disappointment.

 Uses of Planograms